Antimony, Utah

 Antimony is a town in Garfield County, Utah, United States.
-The population was 122 at the 2010 census, the same as the 2000 census.
+The population was 118 at the 2020 census.

 Geography

 According to the United States Census Bureau, the town has a total area of 10.1 mi2, all land.

 Trails

 The American Discovery Trail runs through Antimony.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Antimony has a humid continental climate, abbreviated "Dfb" on climate maps.

 History

 A party of 22 men came to the Antimony area in 1873 on a mission to make peace with the local Fish Lake band of Indians.
 They caught several coyote pups here, and named the place Coyote.
 The first permanent settlement was established, under the name of Coyote, in 1878.
 In 1880, deposits of the antimony ore stibnite were found in Coyote Canyon, and a mining industry began.
 This resulted in the town's renaming, in 1921, to Antimony.